vendasta/api-gateway-docs/docs/Guides/Customer Voice/SendReviewRequest.md

 With Customer Voice, you can gather authentic reviews via email or text on the sites that matter most, to grow customer loyalty and boost sales.

 ## Setup
-Create an access token with `customervoice` scopes following the [Authorization guide](../../Authorization/Authorization.md).
+Create an access token with `reviewrequest` scopes following the [Authorization guide](../../Authorization/Authorization.md).

 Have an activated Customer Voice product and SMS add-on if you need to send SMS review requests.
 Ensure your email and SMS templates are configured appropriately and your preferred review sites are configured within the Customer Voice platform.

-## Step 1: Obtain an Internal Customer ID
+## Step 1: Obtain a Vendasta Customer ID
-In order to track the status of a review request within Customer Voice, an internal customer record must exist and the id of this record must be provided.
+In order to track the status of a review request within Customer Voice, a Vendasta customer record must exist and the id of this record must be provided.

 ## Step 2: Obtain a Template ID
 Templates control the text and layout of your review request and can be configured to dynamically populate fields from your business information, a customer record or your preferred review sites.